Marijuana investor Privateer raises $40 million on eve of U.S. elections

-SAN FRANCISCO Marijuana private equity investor Privateer Holdings has raised $40 million in convertible debt ahead of next week's elections, with pot legalization on the ballot in nine U.S. states.
+SAN FRANCISCO (Reuters) - Marijuana private equity investor Privateer Holdings has raised $40 million in convertible debt ahead of next week's elections, with pot legalization on the ballot in nine U.S. states.

 Several investors rushed to place their funds, while others held back to wait for the election results.